 There are 3 school census collections each year.
 These occur in October, January and May; the censuses are also commonly know as Autumn, Spring and Summer.
 The census files can be downloaded from the DfE's COLLECT portal and are provided in the xml file format.

-COLLECT will close a couple of months after the census at which point an LA can download files for all schools, including academies.
+COLLECT will close a couple of months after the census date at which point an LA can download files for all schools, including academies in their local area.
 (You will have access to maintained schools' data as soon as the files have been submitted, and to academies' data once DfE are happy that any queries or errors have been resolved and have authorised them).

 We strongly recommend that you always import your census data as soon as you have the full set of files available for that term's census, as this powers the absence reports, elements of Insight and infographics, but it is essential that you import the spring term census as this is required for populating the pupil characteristics fields in the primary assessment reports and assessment elements of Insight.

 Importing the census

 Census files can be downloaded from the DfE's COLLECT portal as individual XML files for each school in your LA.
 This includes academy data once they have been authorised by DfE.
 You will need to download separately academy files ("Academy export") and maintained school files ("Export all"), which will give you two ZIP files, which you can import directly into Nexus.

 - Log into Nexus and browse to the import screen...